ipilcher/fdf/README.md

 ### Matches

-The (required) `matches` member of the configuration object defines address/port (or address/port/filters) tuples that uniquely identify types of traffic.
+The (required) `matches` member of the configuration object defines address/port (or address/port/filters) tuples that identify network traffic.

-As with filter instances, each match must have a unique name that is determined by its member name within the `matches` object.
-Each match must be a JSON object that contains 2 or 3 members &mdash; `addr` (required), `port` (required), and `filters` (optional).  `addr` must be a JSON string that contains an IPv4 address, in standard dotted decimal notation.
+As with filter instances, the name of the JSON member determines the name of the match.

+Each match must contain 2 or 3 members &mdash; `addr` (required), `port` (required), and `filters` (optional).  `addr` must be a JSON string that contains an IPv4 address, in standard dotted decimal notation.
 The address must be the IPv4 broadcast address (`255.255.255.255`) or an [IPv4 multicast address](https://en.wikipedia.org/wiki/Multicast_address#IPv4).
-`port` must be a JSON number (i.e. unquoted) that represents a valid UDP port (`1` - `65536`).
+`port` must be a JSON number (i.e. unquoted) that represents a valid UDP port (`1` - `65535`).

 > **NOTE:** FDF does not currently support IPv6.
 Very few of the devices that
 > use these protocols support IPv6, and none of them are IPv6-only.
 (But see